cho-scw/product-data-engineering/Productboard Customer Feedback Report/README.md

 # Productboard Customer Feedback ETL

-Instructions/requirements are in the Jupyter Notebook for the time being..
+Please refer to the Jupyter Notebook for instructions.